 After trying many combinations, flash and exhaust are my favorite.
 I've tried to run TP and it is good for the early game but in the mid to late game, you lose out on dueling potential without exhaust.
 However, for top lane I would recommend TP for overall map pressure.
 If your mid laner takes TP, then I would take exhaust because I love to duel.
 Ghost is ok, it can be viable some games but most of the time I would not recommend it.
 You need flash to avoid ganks and quickly reposition in fights.
 Ghost can be useless if they have a Jarvin on their team or huge displacement ults like Gragas.
 99% of the time if you get Rylai's it's just as good as Ghost.

 The Rod of Ages is a very strong item on Karthus as it gives him all the stats he needs: health, mana, and most importantly ability power.
 Build this item first in order to get the stacks as soon as possible.
 The next item that you should try and build is the Archangel's Staff.
 This will give you loads of mana plus a juicy 80 ap.
 The real reason behind it is for when it transforms into Seraph's Embrace.
 The shield lets you bait enemies into fighting you.
 It's very useful in team fights when a predictable burst will hit you (I.E. a lux ult, or a Darius ult) so you can soak most of it up.
-Personally my favorite item to get on a caster mage.
+If you are taking tower shots, use this item to negate a shot or two.
+It's personally my favorite item to get on a caster mage.
 Rabadon's Deathcap is a self-explanatory item- pure power.
 Get this item 3rd if the enemy team is really squishy so you can kill carries as fast as possible.
 Otherwise, Rylai's Crystal Scepteris the next best option as the slow lets you hit your q much easier and once the enemy engages they won't leave.
 The perfect synergy with Rylai's is Liandry's Torment.
 Your E will dish out a solid amount of magic damage even to tanks due to the % current HP passive on Liandry's- Which is twice as effective due to Rylai's!

 Our main tree will be the Sorcery Tree, since we use abilities as our primary source of damage.
 For the keystone, I take Arcane Comet over Summon Aery or Phase Rush.
 Arcane Comet has the best AP scaling, and we don't need the movement speed from Phase Rush.
 We also cannot utilize the second aspect of Summon Arie which is increasing shields given to allies.
 Manaflow Band is pretty explanatory- we are very mana hungry and need every bit of mana we can get.
 I personally choose Transcendence over Celerity.
 I focus on dealing the most damage overall.
 Celerity might work in conjunction with Phase Rush.
 Finally, I take Gathering Storm because it matches my playstyle- waiting until late game for maximum strength.
 Scorch is also a viable option.